 (@tonyhawk) Tony Hawk is a professional skateboarder, actor and owner of skateboard company Birdhouse.
 Hawk is well known for completing the first documented 900 and for his video games.
 He is widely considered to be one of the most successful and influential pioneers of modern vertical skateboarding.
-Tony is a role model for fans of all ages and supports the Plague Doctor’s mission of bringin people together for good times over good beers!
+Tony is a role model for fans of all ages and supports the Plague Doctor’s mission of bringing people together for good times over good beers!

 (@nyjah) Nyjah Huston is appropriately deemed “The X-Factor” by ESPN Magazine as the sole pro-skater who will change the course of the sport over the next decade, pro streetskating phenom and newest addition to the prestigious Nike SB team, NYJAH HUSTON has monopolized the world of action sports.
 Bringing home seven X-Games gold medals and winning the “Best Male Action Sports Athlete” award at the 2013 and 2014 ESPY Awards consecutively, he aptly remains the face of skateboarding worldwide.